Important Coronavirus (COVID-19) travel

 All carriers from Nepal have been refused permission to operate air services to the EU due to safety concerns.

-In 2009, an International Civil Aviation Organisation audit of aviation safety oversight found that the level of implementation of the critical elements of safety oversight in Nepal was well below the global average.
+In 2017, an International Civil Aviation Organisation audit of aviation safety oversight found that the level of implementation of several critical elements of safety oversight in Nepal was below the global average.

-The FCO can’t offer advice on the safety of every individual airline, but the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
+The FCDO can not offer advice on the safety of individual airlines, but the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list doesn’t necessarily mean that it is unsafe.

 A number of tour operators have decided to stop using certain airlines due to safety concerns.
 Specific safety concerns about Sita Air have led a number of tour operators to stop using them.